 Jazz Jubilee, now renamed the Sacramento Music Festival, and is

-again be featured at the 40th Festival Memorial Day weekend May
+again be featured at the 44th Festival Memorial Day weekend in May 2017.

 The Fulton Street Jazz Band is a Chicago-style band that plays in the tradition of Eddie Condon's New York bands of the 40's and 50's.
 This popular and fun-loving group has been featured at jazz festivals and on jazz cruises for over

 The band combines a front line of outstanding ensemble and solo players with a powerful rhythm section that builds a strong foundation for the band's unique sound.
 The band's extensive and varied repertoire is the foundation from which the band makes each performance an exciting and strong jazz statement.

 Fulton Street is a delight to listeners and dancers alike.